 Moreover, SEC enforcement activity and regulatory developments also affect individual investors and small businesses.
 With the growing morass of regulations, combined with an aggressive enforcement program, it has never been more important to keep abreast of developments at the SEC and other regulatory agencies.

-Mary joined Drinker Biddle’s White Collar Criminal Defense & Corporate Investigations practice in 2013 from the SEC, where she was an assistant director in the Division of Enforcement.
+Mary joined the firm’s White Collar Defense and Investigations practice in 2013 from the SEC, where she was an assistant director in the Division of Enforcement.
 During her tenure at the SEC, Mary supervised teams of attorneys, including attorneys in the division’s Market Abuse Unit and Municipal Securities and Public Pensions Unit.
 She conducted and supervised complex investigations involving a range of violations, including insider trading, broker-dealer fraud, investment adviser fraud, offering fraud, Ponzi schemes, market manipulation, municipal securities fraud, and Foreign Corrupt Practices Act violations.
 She also established investigative plans, guidelines, and priorities for staff attorneys and developed litigation strategies for matters that went to trial.
 In addition to her significant legal experience, Mary also brings industry experience, having worked at a major broker-dealer for nine years in various audit and compliance roles.
-Since joining Drinker Biddle, Mary has represented entities and individuals in connection with SEC investigations and litigation.
+Since joining the firm, Mary has represented entities and individuals in connection with SEC investigations and litigation.
 Mary’s insights and perspectives on SEC developments are based on her knowledge and familiarity with the industry and the federal securities laws combined with her understanding and knowledge of the internal workings of the SEC.

-Jim joined Drinker Biddle in September 2016, coming to the firm with 12 years of SEC experience.
+Jim joined the firm in September 2016 with 12 years of SEC experience.
 During his time with the SEC, Jim worked at supervisory levels in both the Enforcement Division and the Office of Compliance Inspections and Examinations (OCIE).
 After nine successful years with the Enforcement Division as a Senior Trial Counsel and a Branch Chief, Jim spent his final three years with the SEC as a Senior Regulatory Counsel in OCIE and assisted with operating the SEC’s broker-dealer examination program for the Midwest Region.
 Prior to joining the firm, Jim served as an Associate General Counsel at a futures and securities brokerage firm affiliated with a European-based global bank, where he handled representations before the CFTC, SEC, FINRA, Chicago Mercantile Exchange, National Futures Association, and Chicago Board Options Exchange.